 “Do you have a kid?”
-Isabella questions, brow furrowing as she tries to place me.
-Her mother winces at her personal inquiry and I laugh at her brash innocence, her sweet boldness, and her use of the word “kid.”
+Isabella questions, brow creases appearing as she tries to place me.
+Her mother winces at her personal inquiry and I laugh at her brash innocence, sweet boldness, and use of the word “kid.”

 I am amused that I have been deemed a suitable playmate.
-But this does not completely surprise me since, as I have noted in past posts, I just may be aging backward–emotionally speaking that is.
+This does not completely surprise me since I joke that I am aging backward–emotionally speaking.
 I am more in touch now with the child-like qualities of playfulness, creativity and spontaneity than I was when I was a child.

 “Sure!”
 I say, trying to match her enthusiasm, and add which floor I live on.
 She reports that Fridays are good for her (her mom explains that they are only here on weekends), and I say that’s perfect.